manujoz/mjo-litui/docs/mjo-color-picker.md

 -   The `value` property automatically updates when user selects a color
 -   Form integration is automatic when placed inside `<mjo-form>`
--   The component dispatches standard `change` events when color changes
+-   The component dispatches both standard and custom events when color changes
+-   Color format conversion happens automatically based on the `format` property
+-   Screen reader announcements occur when colors change
 -   Validation errors are displayed automatically if `hideErrors` is false
+-   Focus management follows accessibility best practices

 ## Slots